Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 The Hon.
 Michael Kirby AC CMG (he/him)

 “I am excited to be involved with the Victorian Pride Centre (VPC) as Pride Organisation Patron.
-I congratulate VPC on creating a hub and a focus for LGBTIQ+ people in Melbourne, Victoria and Australia.
+I congratulate VPC on creating a hub and a focus for LGBTIQA+ people in Melbourne, Victoria and Australia.
 Its potential to give leadership to the community in Victoria and to create links throughout Australia, is enormous.
 Because of accidents of history, we tend to be divided in social activism by the boundaries of our colonial predecessors.
 They meekly went along with the oppressive criminal laws inherited from Imperial Britain.
 Only now, throughout the world, are those laws being discarded.
-The residue of social, health and other burdens lingers on.I hope that the VPC will be an active focus for LGBTIQ+ people, their families and friends”
+The residue of social, health and other burdens lingers on.I hope that the VPC will be an active focus for LGBTIQA+ people, their families and friends”

 When he retired from the High Court of Australia on 2 February 2009, Michael Kirby was Australia’s longest serving judge.
 He was first appointed in 1975 as a Deputy President of the Australian Conciliation & Arbitration Commission.
 Soon after, he became inaugural Chairman of the Australian Law Reform Commission (1975-84).
 Later, he was appointed a Judge of the Federal Court of Australia, then President of the New South Wales Court of Appeal (1984-96) and, concurrently, President of the Court of Appeal of Solomon Islands (1995-6).
 His appointment to the High Court of Australia followed in 1996 and he served thirteen years.
 In later years, he was Acting Chief Justice of Australia twice.